-You must not start work on the relevant part of the development until we have approved what you have sent us.
-You must then carry out the landscaping and planting within 1 year of completing the development (or within any other time limit we agree to in writing).

-If you remove any trees or find that they are dying, severely damaged or diseased within 1 year of planting them, you must replace them in the same location with trees of the same size and species, or any other such species and size and location to which we agree in writing.
+The landscaping and planting shall be carried out within 1 year of completing the development (or within any other time limit we agreed to by the City Council in writing).
+Any trees or shrubs removed or found to be dying, severely damaged or diseased within 1 year of planting them, must be replaced in the same location with trees or shrubs of the same size and species, or any other such species, and size and location to which the Council agrees in writing.

+The development shall be carried out in accordance with the details approved.

 Reason: To improve the appearance of the development, to make sure that it contributes to the character and appearance of this part of the Westminster Abbey and Parliament Square Conservation Area, and to improve its contribution to biodiversity and the local environment.
-This is as set out in S25, S28 and S38 of Westminster's City Plan (November 2016) and ENV 16, ENV 17, DES 1 (A) and paras 10.108 to 10.128 of our Unitary Development Plan that we adopted in January 2007
+This is as set out in S25, S28 and S38 of Westminster's City Plan (November 2016) and ENV 16, ENV 17, DES 1 (A) and paras 10.108 to 10.128 of City Council’s Unitary Development Plan adopted in January 2007

 Pre Commencement Condition.

-You must apply to us for approval of a method statement explaining the measures you will take to protect the trees on and close to the site.
-You must not start any archaeological or other site investigations, demolition, site clearance or building work, and you must not take any equipment, machinery or materials for the development onto the site, until we have approved in writing what you have sent us.
-The method statement must take account of anticipated construction requirements (sections 5.2.3, 5.5.6, 6 and 7 of BS5837: 2012).
-You must then carry out the work according to the approved details.
+A detailed arboricultural method statement explaining the measures to be taken to protect the trees on and close to the site shall be submitted to, and approved, by, Westminster City Council in advance of any archaeological or other site investigations, demolition, site clearance, excavations, piling or building work, or taking any equipment, machinery or materials for the development onto the site.
+The method statement must take account of all anticipated construction requirements (sections 5.2.3, 5.5.6, 6 and 7 of BS5837: 2012).
+The development shall be carried out in accordance with the details approved.

 Reason: To protect the trees and the character and appearance of this part of the Westminster Abbey and Parliament Square Conservation Area.
-This is as set out in S25, S28 and S38 of Westminster's City Plan (November 2016) and ENV 16, ENV 17, DES 1 (A) and paras 10.108 to 10.128 of our Unitary Development Plan that we adopted in January 2007.
+This is as set out in S25, S28 and S38 of Westminster's City Plan (November 2016) and ENV 16, ENV 17, DES 1 (A) and paras 10.108 to 10.128 of City Council’s Unitary Development Plan adopted in January 2007.

-You must apply to us for our approval of details of an auditable system of arboricultural site supervision and record keeping prepared by an arboricultural consultant who is registered with the Arboricultural Association, or who has the level of qualifications and experience needed to be registered.
-The details of such supervision must include:
+The details of an auditable system of arboricultural site supervision and record keeping prepared by an arboricultural consultant who is registered with the Arboricultural Association, or who has the level of qualifications and experience needed to be registered, shall be submitted to, and approved, by, Westminster City Council in advance of any archaeological or other site investigations, demolition, site clearance, excavations, piling or building work, or taking any equipment, machinery or materials for the development onto the site.
+These details shall include:

 identification of individual responsibilities and key personnel.